villasv/aws-airflow-stack/README.md

 but the metric objective is to measure if the cluster is correctly sized for the influx of tasks.

-**The goal of the auto scaling feature is to respond to changes in the tasks load, which could mean an idle cluster becoming active or a busy cluster becoming idle, the start/end of a backfill, many DAGs with similar schedules hitting their due time, DAGs that branch to many parallel operators.
-Scaling in response to machine resources like facing CPU intensive tasks is not the goal**;
-the latter is a very advanced scenario and would be best handled by Celery's own scaling mechanism or offloading the computation to another system (like Spark or Kubernetes) and use Airflow only for orchestration.
+**The goal of the auto scaling feature is to respond to changes in queue load, which could mean an idle cluster becoming active or a busy cluster becoming idle, the start/end of a backfill, many DAGs with similar schedules hitting their due time, DAGs that branch to many parallel operators.
+Scaling in response to machine resources like facing CPU intensive tasks is not the goal**; the latter is a very advanced scenario and would be best handled by Celery's own scaling mechanism or offloading the computation to another system (like Spark or Kubernetes) and use Airflow only for orchestration.